sellomkantjwa/CSharpGuidelines/static-guide.md

 This avoids deadlocks but ensuring that continuation after await does not have to run in the caller context.
 See [this article](https://medium.com/bynder-tech/c-why-you-should-use-configureawait-false-in-your-library-code-d7837dce3d7f)

 ### Prefer `async` and `await` when creating methods :red_circle:
-Using the async-await frees up resources on the current thread for other processes and should be preferred.
+Using the `async` frees up resources on the current thread for other processes and should be preferred.

+### Only use `async` for low-intensive long-running activities :red_circle:
+The usage of `async` won't automagically run something on a worker thread like `Task.Run` does.
+It just adds the necessary logic to allow releasing the current thread, and marshal the result back on that same thread if a long-running asynchronous operation has completed.
+In other words, use `async` only for I/O bound operations.

 ### Use generic constraints if applicable :red_circle:
 Instead of casting to and from the object type in generic types or methods, use `where` constraints or the `as` operator to specify the exact characteristics of the generic parameter.